georgegesite/Java/OCA_Chapter_4.md

 Static methods don't require an object to be created/ an instance of the class.
 They are shared among all users of the class.
+Java allows calling a static method through an instance variable

 ```java
 public class Koala {